Q: What makes this Partnership different from similar efforts to solve the affordable housing crisis?

 The Partnership is unique, in part, because of its focus on the “3Ps”—Protection, Preservation, and Production—and, because it achieves results both through investments and policy change.
 No other effort has the dual focus, recognizing that both investments and policy change are needed and that having both will deliver added leverage and impact.

-The Investment Fund, set to be one of the largest of its kind, will offer flexible capital to invest directly in affordable, mixed, and middle-income housing projects.
+The Bay’s Future Fund, our affordable housing investment fund, will offer flexible capital to invest directly in affordable, mixed, and middle-income housing projects.
 The country’s first-ever regional housing Policy Fund will support initiatives to preserve and expand housing, with an emphasis on strengthening low-income tenant protections.

 Q: How much has each organization committed?